 Growing tomatoes vertically keeps the plant upright, and prevents the stems from breaking from heavy fruit or wind.
 Trellising tomatoes also keeps the leaves off the ground which helps reduce diseases.
 Fruit is easier to harvest when it is off the ground as well.

 Tomatoes grown on a trellis need attention from time to time.
 Young branches easily bend and can be wound through the trellis.
 As the stems thicken and age, they are more likely to break.
 It’s best to spend a little time every few days helping your tomato plant climb up the trellis.
 These plant clips from Amazon are helpful when clipping them to the trellis.

 Read this article to learn more about how to grow tomatoes.

 Loofah gourds grow on a vigorous vine (over 10 feet long).
 Be sure to give them plenty of room to grow and a trellis for support.
 Growing loofah vertically keeps fruit up off the ground and encourages the fruit to grow long and straight.
 Loofah climbs a trellis easily on its own.

 Read this article to learn more about how to grow loofah.

 Vertical Gardening Vegetable #4 – Melons

 Vines from melons can easily sprawl all over the garden, taking up valuable space.
 Growing these fruits up a trellis helps you grow more in less space.
 Vining melons grown on the ground are also more susceptible to pests and soil-borne diseases.
-Larger melons require a sturdy trellis and some sort of hammock or melon holder.
+Larger melons such as watermelons require a sturdy trellis and some sort of hammock or melon holder.